GitHub4Eddy/tibber_monitor/README.md

 - debugLevel = Number (1=some, 2=few, 3=all, 4=simulation mode) (default = 1)
 - setGlobalVar = true or false, whether you want tu use the Global Variables (default = false)
 - icon = User defined icon number (add the icon via another device and lookup the number) (default = 0)
+- forNextHour = How many hours forward it will check (default = 12)